QuentinRa/blog.quentinra.dev/special/ilo/mcq.md

 5. we could have used anonymous classes

 <blockquote class="spoiler">
-The class are not static so they were declared as inner class.
+The classes are not static so they were declared as inner classes.
 We could have used a <b>lambda expression</b> since
 <b>Runnable</b> is a functional interface.
 We could
-have used an anonymous class, it works no mater the class.
+have used an anonymous class, it works no matter the class.
 </blockquote>

 <hr class="sr">